rumram/bindseek_rumram/README.md

 ## Input files

 Five inputs are required to run the workflow:
-* list of genes that should be scanned through (.txt),
+* list of genes that should be scanned through (.txt file),
-* list of species of interest (.txt),
+* list of species of interest (.txt file),
-* 8-characters long miRNA seed sequence,
+* 8-characters long miRNA seed sequence (e.g. "UUCAAGUA"),
-* source of target sequences,
+* source of target sequences (e.g. "3utr_human"),
-* 22-characters long sequence of mature miRNA.
+* 22-characters long sequence of mature miRNA (e.g. "UUCAAGUAAUCCAGGAUAGGCU").

 ### gene list
 The gene list should contain one gene name (Gene Symbol) per line: